Solo Inside and Outside Landings

 I have found practicing weight turns very helpful when working on solo turns and landings.
 These turns give you a feel for how the canoe is going to turn anyway; with practice you can actually do landings without a paddle.

-A weight turn is basically turning the canoe without using a paddle using the subtle direction and momentum already in the canoe from the last stroke (or two).
+A weight turn is basically turning the canoe without using a paddle using any small amount of inertia in the canoe from the last stroke (or two), body rotation, or hull shape.
 You can turn the canoe and control the turn rate using just your weight.

 Practice on a on a calm, wind free, lake.
 Start by paddling in a straight line then pull your paddle out of the water and heel the canoe over.
 It should turn one way (or the other) depending on the how the canoe is running.
 The key with weight turns is the ability to move your weight and adjust the amount of heel.